Zentrik/Renderer/README.md

 My implementation of https://raytracing.github.io/books/RayTracingInOneWeekend.html in Julia.

-[RayTracingInOneWeekend.jl](src/RayTracingInOneWeekend.jl) tries to have similar code to the book whilst [Fast.jl](src/Fast.jl) just aims to be as fast as it can.

 Install by cloning this package and install my fork of SIMD.jl by
 ```julia
 ] add https://github.com/Zentrik/SIMD.jl
 ```
-Then open either [RayTracingInOneWeekend.jl](src/RayTracingInOneWeekend.jl) or [Fast.jl](src/Fast.jl), install the other necessary packages and run.
+Then open [RayTracingInOneWeekend.jl](src/RayTracingInOneWeekend.jl), install the other necessary packages and run.

 Delete the definition of `SIMD.any()` if your computer does not support avx (this may also give a speedup if you have avx512)

+To run a bit faster change `const Fast = false` to `true`.

 # Benchmarks